sangmlee76/cookie-stand/README.md

 + Iteratively updated the project using branching; very cool.

 ## Release Notes
+### 8 Nov 20 Release:
+Final formatting and styling to complete the project.

 ### 5 Nov 20 Releas:
 Added a form to create new store.
 The form allows the user to add a new store and calculats its sales based on input provided: city, max customers per hour, min customers per hour, average cookies sold to customer per hour.
 ### 4 Nov 20 Release: